orhun/git-cliff/website/blog/git-cliff-1.3.0.md

 ### Fancier changelog 🍬

-As you might have realized, the changelog of `git-cliff` is looking more fancy now!
+The changelog of `git-cliff` is looking more fancy now!

 For example: